 The tofu in this meal can be prepped 2 ways.

-The second way to prepare the tofu is by pan-frying it.
+The second way to prepare the tofu is by pan-frying.
 This process is more involving and can require the tofu to be cooked in batches.
 To start, add a small amount of oil to a skillet.
-Carefully place a single layer of tofu in the pan leaving space between pieces.
-Allow them to cook on one side until they brown and appear crisp.
-Then, flip each piece of tofu over and cook until the other side is browned as well.
+Heat over medium-low then, carefully place a single layer of tofu in the pan.
+Leave a space between each piece.
+Allow the tofu to cook on one side until they brown and appear crisp.
+Then, flip each piece of over and cook until the other side is browned as well.

 15 minPrep Time